dustin/dustin.sallings.org/_posts/2020-04-29-gopro-plus.markdown

-[crossfilter](http://crossfilter.github.io/crossfilter/) to let me do multi-dimensional filtering of my data quickly and easily, but I don't much like working in JavaScript, so I decided to learn [elm](https://elm-lang.org/) as part o this project.
+[crossfilter](http://crossfilter.github.io/crossfilter/) to let me do multi-dimensional filtering of my data quickly and easily, but I don't much like working in JavaScript, so I decided to learn [elm](https://elm-lang.org/) as part of this project.
 My new UI in elm was much more pleasant to work with, but there's no crossfilter and javascript FFI is awkward even when you're not trying to do something that fancy.
 But all I really needed was a collection of filter